artsiom-burkun/bulma-starter-kits/README.md

 npm run dev
 ```

-**Note:** In some cases we have to download more dependences and get error.
+**Note:** In some cases we have to download more dependencies and get error.
 In this situation execute `npm run dev` one more time.